Do you support the legalization of marijuana in Michigan?

-Last month, the High Times released an article that lists 8 states that are likely to legalize recreational marijuana.
+In December 2014, the High Times released an article that lists 8 states that are likely to legalize recreational marijuana.
 The list was originally compiled by The Street.
 Michigan was one of those states listed.
 As we look forward into 2015 and beyond, do you want Michigan to be one of the next states the legalize marijuana?

 What is the reasoning behind why the High Times states that Michigan could be the next state to legalized recreational marijuana?

 “Michigan: With efforts to decriminalize wildly successful, some believe the state could be the first in the Midwest to establish a recreational pot market.”